Touchin' on My: Music video

 The video was filmed by director Isaac Ravishankara in December 2010.
 The video premiered on January 20, 2011.
 The music video starts with a man walking in his underwear out into the street and 3OH!3 runs the man over in their car.
 The music video is framed around Sean Foreman and Nathaniel Motte walking around different scenes rapping into the camera.
-To fit the theme of the song, some faces, scenes, body parts, etc. are blurred out.
+To fit the theme of the song, the members faces, scenes, body parts are blurred out.
 One scene includes 3OH!3 walking into a room where an evidently pornographic scene is being filmed.
-Everything in those following scenes are blurred out.
-The ending of the video involves someone giving Motte an 'F-bomb' and Foreman fighting over a bomb that is about to explode.
+Everything in those following scenes including the faces and body parts are blurred out.
+The ending of the video involves someone giving Motte a F*** and Foreman fighting over a bomb that is about to explode.
 They don't drop the bomb, this is a reference to how in the song "Touchin on My" the duo didn't drop the 'F-bomb' though it was implied throughout the song.
 Foreman gives Motte the bomb and runs and leave Motte alone, and the video fades to black as it explodes to Motte.